Why You'll Love This Place

 The stunning transformation from book repository to museum was masterminded by Italian architect Gae Aulenti, who is perhaps best known for taking a defunct train station in Paris and turning it into the award-winning Musée D’Orsay.

 If you prefer a contemporary setting, the museum has a pair of almost identical courts on the lower level that are connected by two open hallways.
 Known as the North and South Courts, they were completely remodeled during the museum construction, and present a striking contrast to the historic sections of the facility.
 Their thoroughly modern and minimalist design features clean lines, a marble floor, and an angular ceiling of skylights nearly three stories above.
 Because of their considerable size, the courts lend themselves to a wide range of event options: wedding ceremonies, sit-down dinners, buffets with food stations, and cocktail parties.
-You can even create a lounge atmosphere by bringing in a bar, conversational groupings of couches, and tables and chairs.
+You can even create a lounge atmosphere by bringing in bars, conversational groupings of couches, and tables and chairs.

 There are many advantages to planning an event at the Asian Art Museum, but the main one is this: No matter where you hold your celebration, you’re surrounded by beauty.
 The building has so much style and history (not to mention its world-renowned art collection) that you don’t have to add much to make your celebration dazzling.

 CEREMONY, EVENT/RECEPTION & MEETING CAPACITY: The Museum accommodates a maximum of 400 seated or 1,500 standing guests, though not all in one room.
 Samsung Hall and the Loggia hold up to 250 seated guests (225 when including space for a dance area), and up to 350 standing.
 Each Court holds up to 200 seated or 250 standing guests.
-The Galleries may be rented with event spaces.
+The Galleries may be rented in conjunction with the event spaces.
 Food and beverages are not permitted in the galleries.

 Please inquire about outdoor tent options to increase maximum capacity.

-Special Events, Parties
+- Special Events, Parties

 Catering: select from list